count-negative/Configurable-Menu/README.md

    - Now you can rename the apps on the accessible panel.
    - Changed the control buttons icons and was added the option to be symbolic or full color.
    - You can swap top and bottom menu panels.
+   - Control and system buttons now can be symbolic or full color.
+   - Allow to remove the search entry.
+   - Allow to have arrow on the categories.

 This program is free software:
 --------------